Earth and Planetary Sciences Major

 Honors in Earth and Planetary Sciences

 Majors with strong academic records and an interest in pursuing honors should discuss possible research projects with a faculty member and/or the director of undergraduate studies (DUS) early in their undergraduate career, but no later than spring quarter of their junior year.
-After the chosen faculty mentor approves a proposed project, research is conducted and students must complete at least two quarters of EARTH 399-0 Independent Study; only one quarter may count towards major requirements.
-To earn the honors distinction, students must complete a thesis following the guidance provided in guidelines published on the department webpage.
+After the faculty mentor approves a proposed project, research is conducted and students must complete at least two credits of EARTH 399-0 Independent Study with the academic advisor of their project; only one EARTH 399-0 credit may count towards major requirements.
+To earn the honors distinction, students must complete a thesis following the guidelines published on the department webpage.

 Students whose grades, research, and written thesis meet departmental criteria are recommended to the college for graduation with honors.
 For more information, students should consult the director of undergraduate studies and see Honors in the Major.